 - Virtual visits, online exhibits, curated documents and more may be accessed as well if you can't make it to the museum in person.

 Explore more about the Ford Museum’s educational offerings.

 Michigan’s fourth most attended cultural facility makes learning come alive using fun, flexible and hands-on teaching methods.
 Programs are developed for students age 3 to adult.

-- Free learning resources are available to engage and educate students as they explore the Zoo.
+- Free learning resources are available to engage and educate students as they explore.

-- STEM classes, up-close animal encounters, guided tours and overnight adventures deepen students’ understanding of the natural world.
+- STEM classes, up-close animal encounters and guided tours deepen students’ understanding of the natural world.

 - A variety of live, interactive education programs can also be streamed into your home/classroom.

-Click here for more details on John Ball Zoo educational experiences.
+Click here for more details on John Ball Zoo's educational experiences.

 School in 2020 is looking quite different from previous years, and thankfully, Grand Rapids area attractions have acknowledged…